andre-kotake/nvim-chezmoi/README.md

 ## To do

-- Replace target files for the source files (chezmoi edit automatically)
+- Replace target files for the source files (chezmoi edit automatically).
 - Auto apply on save.
-- Refactor Telescope extension
+- Refactor Telescope extension.

 ## Acknowledgements